 A retirement villa of a scholarly samurai, to offer a tranquil experience with its dry landscape garden.

 After entering a simple rustic bamboo gate, a stone path surrounded by a bamboo grove leads you to the temple.
-“Shisen no ma”, a viewing room of the main building, overlooks a picturesque garden of white sand with azaleas and maple trees.
+“Shisen no ma”, a viewing room of the main building.
+From here, you can see a picturesque garden of white sand with azaleas and maple trees.
 These azalea bushes represent islands in the sea.

 You can explore more spots in this area as Shisen-do is near to a number of temples, including Manshu-in, Konpuku-ji and Enko-ji Temple.
 It’s probably the best area in the city to explore without crowds.
 Hachidai Shrine, next to Shisen-do, has a statue of Miyamoto Musashi, the famous Edo Period swordsman as he fought one of his many legendary battles near this shrine.